Andrekukshinov/contribution_mjs/goal/if/if_theory.md

 true, and 'System.out.println("I'm out of checking");' will be _always_ printed.
 ***

-### A bit more about booleans
+# Booleans

-In the example above we saw something called as "condition", and in our case it was 5>4, this condition usually is used to check the result of some expression, whether it's true or not.
+In any example with "if" blocks you are likely to see something called as "condition", and it is usually used to check the result of some expression, whether it's true or not.
 And there's a special primitive variable type in java for such cases, which is called **boolean**.
 This type may contain only 2 values: **true** or **false**.
 To create such variable you need to declare its type as boolean:

     boolean isEven = true;